RJWGit/GraphTheorySketchPad/README.md

 # Graph Theory Sketch Pad

-A basic sketchpad to be able to draw basic graphs.
+A sketchpad to be able to draw graphs.

 ## Motivation